libai8723/front-end-dev-notes-bignerdbook/_posts/2018-10-05-Configuring Dojo with dojoConfig.md

+---
+title: "Configuring Dojo with dojoConfig"
+date: 2018-10-05
+tag: Mendix, Dojo, JavaScript
+---

-Cofiguring Dojo with dojoConfig
+## Configuring Dojo with dojoConfig
-===

-## 1. one of the getting started series
+### 1. one of the getting started series

 I think this chapter is important, so i read it first, and it seems important.

-## 2. The Global dojoConfig object
+### 2. The Global dojoConfig object

 1. The dojoConfig object (known as djConfig prior to Dojo 1.6, they are equivalent) is the primary mechanism for configuring Dojo in a web page or application.

 2. The dojoConfig definition must comes before the dojo.js loaded, or else it will be ignored.

 3. It is important to note the distinction between dojoConfig and dojo/_base/config.
 During the bootstrap process, dojo/_base/config is populated from these parameters for later lookup by module code.

 4. so that is to say parameters in config contains dojoConfig's value.

-## 3. dojoConfig Example
+### 3. dojoConfig Example

 ```javascript
 <!-- set Dojo configuration, load Dojo -->